itanujkr/myFirstProect/helloGit/readme.txt

 Hey !

-This is just an info file.
+This is just an info file but this time a modified one.